 What are the worst paying jobs out there?
-While your salary can vary drastically based on your geographic location, experience level, the company you work for, and minimum wage in your city/state, there are a number of occupations that earn consistently low salaries.
-These jobs are very diverse.
-They include jobs in industries ranging from entertainment to transportation to health care.
+While your salary can vary drastically based on your geographic location, your experience level, the company you work for, and the minimum wage in your city/state, there are a number of occupations that earn consistently low salaries.
+These jobs are very diverse, in industries ranging from entertainment to transportation to health care.
 However, despite being in different industries, they have a number of similarities.

-Many of the jobs typically pay by the hour.
-Many are service jobs that require tipping for the worker to make a decent salary.
-Others require (or highly recommend) that the applicant have a high school diplomas, and most offer on-the-job training.
+These jobs typically pay by the hour.
+Many are service jobs that require tipping in order for the worker to make a decent salary.
+Most of these low-paying jobs require that the applicant have no more than a high school diploma, and most offer on-the-job training.

 Top 25 Lowest Paying Jobs